 Who we are

 The Virtual School Team have an in-depth understanding of national guidance and statutory requirements, current research and best practice in schools and other councils.
 The team includes:

 - Virtual school head teacher – monitoring and challenging the education provision for all CLA and managing the Pupil Premium Plus funding to raise attainment for CLA

 - Virtual school senior teacher – supporting and monitoring curriculum delivery across primary and secondary schools and managing primary staff

-- Virtual School Pastoral Manager worker – supporting and monitoring attendance across primary and secondary schools and managing secondary staff
+- Virtual School Pastoral Manager– supporting and monitoring attendance across primary and secondary schools and managing secondary staff

 - Education support workers for CLA – delivering direct intervention with children, mentoring children, supporting and challenging other professionals (including social care staff and foster carers) to deliver high quality education provision appropriate to the needs of the child

 All CLA should be in a good or outstanding school and applications for a school will be referred to the virtual school head teacher.
 It is the responsibility of the social worker to action school admissions and transfers.